mdespuits/validates_formatting_of/README.markdown

 # Unsupported versions

-Please note that this module takes advantage of regular expression features which are newer features in Ruby.
+Please note that this gem takes advantage of regular expression features which are newer features in Ruby.
 Because of this, certain versions are not supported:

 * 1.8.7
 * Ruby Enterprise Edition (REE)